vmware-tanzu/velero/site/content/docs/main/restic.md

 layout: docs
 ---

 Velero supports backing up and restoring Kubernetes volumes using a free open-source backup tool called [restic][1].
 This support is considered beta quality.
-Please see the list of [limitations](#limitations) to understand if it currently fits your use case.
+Please see the list of [limitations](#limitations) to understand if it fits your use case.

 Velero allows you to take snapshots of persistent volumes as part of your backups if you’re using one of the supported cloud providers’ block storage offerings (Amazon EBS Volumes, Azure Managed Disks, Google Persistent Disks).